 - Additional River related programming specific to workshop location including a Delta Boat tour, kayaking, and more.

-For additional info, visit http://www.alabamawaterwatch.org/environmental-ed/educator-workshops/ or call the AWW Office 334-844-4785.
-Registration will open in April, and will include a $35 registration fee.
+For additional info or to register visit http://www.alabamawaterwatch.org/environmental-ed/educator-workshops/ or call the AWW Office 334-844-4785.
+Registration includes a $35 registration fee.